nanagajui/sketchmix/SETUP.md

 If you encounter database connection problems, check:
 - Database credentials are correct in `.env`
-- PostgreSQL server is running and accessible
+- Database server is running and accessible
 - Firewall settings allow connections to the database
+- The correct database driver is installed

 ### API Rate Limiting